jacoblapworth/akahu-sdk-swift/kss/README.md

 ### XUI custom KSS props

-* `heading` {bool}
 * `tokens`
 * `colorTokens`
 * `noExample`
 * `classes`
 * `markdown`
 * `components`

-### Heading

-The `Heading` prop is used for navigation it marks a KSS block as a heading and will render a collapsable menu of sub elements.
-Headings are all defined in [xui.scss](https://github.dev.xero.com/UXE/xui/blob/master/src/sass/xui.scss#L75) but may move to a navigation.scss or ia.scss partial.
-Headings are positioned using the KSS `Weight` property and the convention is to set the Heading as the x.0 and all sections inside a heading get marked as x.1 weight and are alpha ordered.

 ### Tokens & ColorTokens